What Comes After the First 6 Sessions?

 With that said, after working with many clients through their completion of the Basics, there have been 3 broad paths that seem to arise as classic next steps.

-Some clients have reached this point after only the Basics program.
-However, it is common to feel like things aren’t fully resolved by the end of the Basics, which leads to the additional two paths.
+Some clients have reached this point after only The Basics program.
+However, it is common to feel like things aren’t fully resolved by the end of the introductory program, which leads to the additional two paths.

 This is a helpful step and taking care of the "homework" you receive from your experiences will help provide a sturdy foundation for the following program, and when you return to continue on with additional programs.